Boosting Facebook Posts VS Using Facebook Adverts

 Before boosting a post, think about what goal it is going to help you achieve and if it’s specific enough.

 So, instead of boosting posts,start using Facebook Ads Manager to target your audience instead.

-Here are three reasons why you should be using adverts instead of boosted posts:
+Here are three reasons why you should use social media adverts instead of boosting posts:

 1. Adverts have more targeting capabilities and control than boosted posts